vultr-free-trial-credit/.github/profile/README.md

 # Vultr Free Trial 2026: How to Get $300 Free Credits (Step-by-Step Guide)

 Want to try Vultr for free?
 Get up to $300 in free credits with Vultr's free trial offer.
-This step-by-step guide shows you exactly how to claim it, what you can do with it, and how to make the most of every dollar.
+This step-by-step guide shows you exactly how to claim them, what you can do with them, and how to make the most of every dollar — all tested and verified.

 ---